jinnosux/Jenkins-Gogs-Nexus/README.md

  - Nexus : http://localhost:8081 - Create new account (you will need it for settings.xml later)

-Now that your stack is ready, you can connect your app to repository by adding ID and URL in your projects pom.xml :
+Now that your stack is up and ready, you can connect your Java app to Nexus repository by adding ID and URL in your projects pom.xml:
 ```
 <project>
   ...